 We may not all think alike, come from the same places, or like the same things, but we will all be respectful to one another.
 We should strive to be honest and supportive.
 While discussion, laughter, and even argument are a part of this course, scoffing and dismissive comments are not.
 We are not in this class to simply agree with each other or with the instructor.
 We are here to offer, analyze, and connect a variety of viewpoints so that we can strengthen our own abilities as thinkers and scholars.

 Required Texts & Technology

-- Netflix subscription, weeks 3-6 (you only need one month for this class)
+- Netflix subscription

 - Access to Canvas & Course Reserves

 - Notebook & Writing Utensil

 - Recommended: They Say, I Say CAT Edition

 Big things to know & keep in mind (policy-wise) ...